Disclaimer

 Investing is a broad category that includes finance.
 Compound interest doesn't just apply to money, it also applies to investments in knowledge, health, and relationships.

 There are guarantees in life including opportunities, challenges, and choices.
+Each new day is a new trek with new opportunities.
 Gaining new knowledge helps us to better manage our opportunities and challenges, and make better choices.
+Gaining new knowledge from other people can save us years of personal experience.

 Most successful people think long-term, and gain knowledge about the potential rewards and risks, before making an investment.
 Their knowledge often includes advice or consultation from certified and/or expert financial professionals.